AI in Legal Practice and Courts

 Misgrounded authority.
 Legal RAG systems can cite real cases, statutes, regulations, or practice materials that fail to support the proposition attached to them.

 Confidentiality leakage.
-Client facts, privileged communications, draft strategy, or settlement material can be exposed through unsafe tools, plugins, prompts, logs, vendors, or training pipelines.
+Client facts, privileged communications, draft strategy, or settlement material can be exposed through unsafe tools, connectors, prompts, logs, vendors, subcontractors, retention settings, or training pipelines.

 Agentic workflow risk.
 Systems that plan tasks, search sources, use connectors, revise documents, or draft filings can shape legal work before a lawyer sees the final output.